-Rapid-acting insulin starts to work within a few minutes after injection.
-Its effects only last for a couple of hours.
+- Rapid-acting insulin starts to work within 30 minutes after injection.
+Its effects only last for 3 to 5 hours.

-Regular- or short-acting insulin takes about 30 minutes to work fully and lasts for 3 to 6 hours.
+- Regular- or short-acting insulin takes about 30 minutes to work and lasts up to 12 hours.

-Intermediate-acting insulin takes 2 to 4 hours to work fully.
-Its effects can last for up to 18 hours.
+- Intermediate-acting insulin takes up to 4 hours to work fully.
+It peaks anywhere from 4 to 12 hour, and its effects can last for up to 24 hours.

 How should I give myself insulin?

 You can inject or inhale it.